robertoignacio/aspect-ratio-bbq/README.md

 # aspect-ratio-bbq

 It is a practice of a course project from Scrimba (Frontend Path).\
-I am studying conditional device pixel ratio and image resolution.\
+I am studying conditional device pixel ratio and image resolution using that setup.\
 Hosted on: [https://stellar-kheer-7b0eee.netlify.app/](https://stellar-kheer-7b0eee.netlify.app/)

 Because the browser Dev Tools inspector (Chrome, Firefox) only shows pixel sizes,\